*Rutgers Center for Organizational Leadership Staff

 Rutgers Center for Organizational Leadership Fellows

 is Associate Dean of the School of Graduate Studies and Director of the Teaching Assistant Project.
-In her role as an Rutgers Center for Organizational Leadership Fellow, Dr. Bender serves as Program Director of the Academic Leadership Program and she is a member of the core faculty of the PreDoctoral Leadership Development Academy.
+In her role as an Rutgers Center for Organizational Leadership Fellow, Dr. Bender serves as coordinator and a member of the core faculty of the PreDoctoral Leadership Development Academy.

 She has served as Associate Provost and Dean of Students, and has taught a wide variety of classes in higher education including courses on college teaching and building leadership skills for Ph.D. students.
 She has served as a member of numerous accreditation teams for the Middle States Commission on Higher Education.